Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies

-B-modes are also generated by gravitational lensing of E-mode polarisation, providing a unique window into the physics of the evolved Universe and invaluable insights into late-time physics, such as the influence of dark energy and the damping of structure formation by massive neutrinos.
+B-modes are also generated by gravitational lensing of E-mode polarisation, providing a unique window into the physics of the evolved Universe and invaluable insights into late-time physics, such as the effect of dark energy and the damping of structure formation by massive neutrinos.
 These lensing B-modes are a nuisance for the primordial B-modes.
-Several approaches have been studied for the CMB B-mode delensing, using large-scale structure surveys \citep[galaxies or the Cosmic Infrared Background, e.g.][]{Smith2012, Sherwin2015, Manzotti2017}, or assuming that the lensing potential can be estimated internally from CMB data \citep[e.g.][]{Carron2017, Sehgal2017}.
+Several approaches have been studied for the CMB B-mode delensing using large-scale structure surveys \citep[galaxies or the cosmic infrared background (CIB), e.g.][]{Smith2012, Sherwin2015, Manzotti2017}, or assuming that the lensing potential can be estimated internally from CMB data \citep[e.g.][]{Carron2017, Sehgal2017}.

-In addition to instrumental challenges, future experiments targeting $r\sim$10$^{-3}$ will have to face the critical problem of component separation.
-In addition to lensing, polarised Galactic foreground contamination dominates by several orders of magnitude the amplitude of the large-scale CMB B-modes.
-The capabilities of future experiments to clean the contamination due to polarised Galactic emissions have been investigated by e.g., \citet{Errard2016, Remazeilles2016, Philcox2018}.
-Here, we investigate the polarisation fluctuations caused by the extragalactic contaminants, namely radio galaxies and dusty star-forming galaxies (DSFG).
-While polarised compact extragalactic sources are expected to be a negligible foreground for CMB B-modes near the reionization peak ($\ell<$10), they are expected to be the dominant foreground for $r= 10^{-3}$ once delensing has been applied to the data, from the recombination peak to higher multipoles, $\ell>$50 \citep{Curto2013}.
+In addition to instrumental challenges, future experiments targeting $r\sim$10$^{-3}$ will have to solve the critical problem of component separation.
+In addition to lensing, polarised Galactic foreground contamination dominates the amplitude of the large-scale CMB B-modes by several orders of magnitude.
+The capabilities of future experiments to remove the contamination due to polarised Galactic emissions have been investigated for example by \cite{Errard2016}, \cite{Remazeilles2016} and \citet{Philcox2018}.
+We investigate the polarisation fluctuations caused by extragalactic contaminants: radio galaxies and dusty star-forming galaxies (DSFG).
+While polarised compact extragalactic sources are expected to be a negligible foreground for CMB B-modes near the reionisation peak ($\ell<$10), they are expected to be the dominant foreground for $r= 10^{-3}$ when delensing has been applied to the data, from the recombination peak to higher multipoles, $\ell>$50 \citep{Curto2013}.

 Extragalactic radio sources are typically assumed to be Poisson distributed in the sky.
 The clustering of radio sources is strongly diluted by the broad distribution in redshifts of objects that contribute at any flux density.
 The contribution of clustering to the angular power spectrum is therefore small and can be neglected if sources are not subtracted down to very faint flux limits, $S\ll10$\,mJy \citep{gon05}.